 Study Abroad FAQs

-Below are some of the answers to the most common queries that we receive about the study abroad programme.
-If you can't find the answer to your question here, please feel free to email us at firstname.lastname@example.org
+Below are some of the answers to the most common queries that we receive about the Study Abroad programme.
+If you have any further questions please email email@example.com if you are an applicant, or firstname.lastname@example.org if you have been offered a place.

 I don’t meet the academic entry requirements – will you still consider my application?